 TGmd editor: in the definition for EstimatedThroughput , change the description as follows:

-EstimatedThrougput is in bits/second(#1420)
+EstimatedThrougput is in bits/second and is calculated separately for inbound and outbound transmissions for this link(#1420)

 TGmd editor: in the definition for ESTAirtimeFraction, change the description as follows:

-ESTAirtimeFraction is dimensionless.
-It is the estimated portion of air time that is available for outbound transmissions for this link as indicated in the Estimated Service Parameters element received from the STA with the MAC address that matches the PeerMacAddress in the MLME-ESTIMATED-THROUGHPUT.request primitive(# 1424)(#1159)(# 1154)(#1420)
+ESTAirtimeFractionDir is dimensionless.
+It is the estimated portion of air time that is available for inbound or outbound transmissions for this link when calculating EstimatedThroughput for inbound and outbound directions, respectively.
+The value of this parameter is based on the value of the Estimated Inbound Air Time Fraction or Estimated Outbound Air Time Fraction subfield, respectively, of the Estimated Service Parameters Inbound element or Estimated Service Parameters Outbound element, respectively, received from the STA with the MAC address that matches the PeerMacAddress in the MLME-ESTIMATED-THROUGHPUT.request primitive, using a method that is beyond the scope of this standard but that should include some efficiency scaling.(# 1424)(#1159)(# 1154)(#1420)

-(#1420)
+AIFSN[AC] is calculated according to 10.23.2.4 (Obtaining an EDCA TXOP) where the AC value corresponds to the AC of the Data frames

+BA_PPDUDur is the expected duration of a PPDU containing a BA using the rate indicated for a BA response to an MPDU using the rate of DataRate as determined according to 10.6.6 (Rate selection for Control frames) (#1420)

 TGmd editor: add an equation number to the equation for MPDU_pA_MPDU, swap the order of the definition of MPDU_pA_MPDU and the equation and modify the definition of MPDU_pA_MPDU as shown, with an appropriate replacement of the dummy equation number “R-xx” with a valid equation number corresponding to the number assigned to the equation for MPDU_pA_MPDU:

-MPDU_pA_MPDU is dimensionless
+MPDU_pA_MPDU is dimensionless, and is calculated as shown in equation (R-xx)

 TGmd editor: modify the definition of DPDUR as shown:

-DPDUR is the Data PPDU duration target of the transmitter of the PPDUs containing MPDUs with the Type subfield equal to Data, in seconds (#1423)(#1157)(#1065)
+DPDUR is the Data PPDU duration target of the transmitter of the PPDUs containing MPDUs with the Type subfield equal to Data, in seconds.
+For calculations of inbound Estimated Throughput, the value of this variable is equal to the time indicated in the Data PPDU Duration Target subfield of the Estimated Service Parameters element (see 9.4.2.172 (Estimated Service Parameters element)).
+For calculations of outbound Estimated Throughput, the value of this variable is determined by the STA performing the calculation using a method that is beyond the scope of this standard.
+A value of 5430 us is recommended for such calculations. (#1423)(#1157)(#1065)

 TGmd editor: modify the definitions shown:(#1156)(#1422)

-A_MSDU_BTX is the maximum A-MSDU size of the transmitter of the PPDUs containing MPDUs with the Type subfield equal to Data, in octets
+A_MSDU_BTX is a number of octets which is equal to the maximum A-MSDU size of the transmitter of the PPDUs containing MPDUs with the Type subfield equal to Data if the MPDUs are expected to contain A-MSDUs.
+If the MPDUs are not expected to contain A-MSDUs, then the value is a number of octets equal to the AverageMSDUSizeInbound or AverageMSDUSizeOutbound, respectively, depending on whether the EstimatedThroughput being calculated is inbound or outbound.

-A_MSDU_BRX is the maximum A-MSDU size of the receiver of the PPDUs containing MPDUs with the Type subfield equal to Data, in octets
+A_MSDU_BRX is a number of octets which is equal to the maximum A-MSDU size of the receiver of the PPDUs containing MPDUs with the Type subfield equal to Data if the MPDUs are expected to contain A-MSDUs.
+If the MPDUs are not expected to contain A-MSDUs, then the value is a number of octets equal to the AverageMSDUSizeInbound or AverageMSDUSizeOutbound, respectively, depending on whether the EstimatedThroughput being calculated is inbound or outbound

 TGmd editor: within the equation for MPDU_pA_MPDU modify the term that is shown, as shown:

-(MACHdr + A_MSDU_B) (#1421)(#1155)(#1160)(#1427)
+(MACHdr + A_MSDU_B + 4 + (4 – (MACHdr + A_MSDU_B) modulo 4)) (#1421)(#1155)(#1160)(#1427)